rodydavis/event_sourcing.dart/README.md

 - A `restoreToEvent` method to reset and replay events up to a given point

 This separation allows for robust, testable, and auditable state management in Flutter apps.

-## Getting Started

-- Each example is a standalone Flutter app in its own directory (`examples/counter/`, `examples/pos/`).
-- Run `flutter pub get` in the desired example directory, then `flutter run` to launch.